-7.4.2.1 Interfacial aeration in a water jet discharging into the atmosphere at the toe of a spillway, water jets issued from bottom outlets, flows above a bottom aeration device along a spillway and water jets in fountains (Fig. 7.10).
+7.4.2.1 Interfacial aeration in a water jet discharging into the atmosphere

+High velocity turbulent water jets discharging into the atmosphere are often used in hydraulic structures to dissipate energy.
+Typical examples include jet flows downstream of a ski jump at the toe of a spillway, water jets issued from bottom outlets (Fig. 7.10B) and flows above a bottom aeration device along a spillway.
 Other applications include mixing devices in chemical plants and spray devices.
-High-velocity water jets are used also for fire-fighting jet cutting (e.g. coal mining), with Pelton turbines and for irrigation.
+High-velocity water jets are used also for fire-fighting jet cutting (e.g. coal mining), with Pelton turbines and for irrigation (Fig. 7.10C).